Library News & Job Openings2016-12-14T10:11:29-05:00

 • Federal Criminal History Record Information

-Hours and Pay
+Hours and Pay:

-This is a full-time exempt position.
+• This is a full-time exempt position.

-The salary range is from $70,000- $80,000 depending on experience, plus benefits.
+• The salary is commiserated with experience, starting at $60,000, plus benefits.

-Equal Opportunity Employer
+• Equal Opportunity Employer

 Submit cover letter and resume to: